Blue Cheese vs Pimento Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Pimento Cheese is made with unknown milk.

 Composition and Texture

-Pimento Cheese has a sweet, rounded chili flavor.
+Blue Cheese has a sharp, tangy, savory, salty, pungent taste.
+Blue's aroma can be described as "strong, pungent, earthy, funky".
+Pimento Cheese has a sweet, rounded chili taste.
 Pimento's aroma can be described as "sweet, rounded chili".

 Appearance and Aging